-j) Prior Transfer Level
+i) Prior Transfer Level

 For any non-transferable course, this designates the level below transfer.
-For example, Intermediate Algebra is one level below, while Elementary Algebra is two levels below.
+For example, Intermediate Algebra is one level below transfer, while Elementary Algebra is two levels below.

-k) CDCP
+j) CDCP

-For non-credit course proposals, faculty will select whether the course can be designated as CDCP (see Non-credit Category on page 20)
+For non-credit course proposals, faculty will select whether the course can be designated as CDCP or Career Development and College Preparation (see Noncredit Category on page 20).

-l) Course Modifications
+1) Course Modifications

-For modified course proposals, faculty will check the box of all modifications or updates to the COR.
+For modified course proposals, faculty check the box of All Modifications or Updates to the COR.